7h3r3b3l/Portswigger-Academy-Labs/readme.md

 # Portswigger Academy Labs

 This is a personal repository where you can find the automatization of all labs in Portswigger Academy.
+In each topic you will find a python script that solves the lab.

 # Topics